rubensauchelli/platform-template/documentation/api-reference.md

   "success": false,
   "data": null,
   "error": {
-    "message": "Template or assistant type not found", "code": "NOT_FOUND"
+    "message": "Template or template type not found", "code": "NOT_FOUND"
   }
 }